 How Does a Facial Toner Work?

-Have you noticed that skin care seems to have become a little complicated?
-Not only are there so many products that you’re supposed to be using, there’s also a crazy long list of skin care ingredients to weed through.
+Have you noticed that skincare seems to have become a little complicated?
+Not only are there so many products that you’re supposed to be using, but there’s also a crazy long list of skincare ingredients to weed through.
 When it all gets a little overwhelming, it’s nice to take a step back to the basics.
-In the world of skin care, this means cleanse, tone, and moisturize.
+In the world of skincare, this means to cleanse, tone, and moisturize.

 How Does a Facial Toner Work?

-Like every other skin care product, the specific answer to this question depends on the unique active ingredients the toner contains.
-However, there is simpler, general answer to this question we can explore.
+Like every other skincare product, the specific answer to this question depends on the unique active ingredients the toner contains.
+However, there is a simpler, general answer to this question we can explore.